perkinssibyl076/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary, after profiling and identifying bottlenecks.
 Remember that simplicity and clarity enhance debugging, while complex optimizations often lead to harder-to-debug issues and may not provide the expected performance gains."

 In other words, don't try to optimize your code before you understand where it truly needs improvement.
 Efficiency is important, but clarity and functionality should be prioritized until proven otherwise through data-driven analysis.

+# 2024-02-07
+- Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
+This means staying up-to-date with the latest programming languages, tools, and techniques.
+By constantly educating yourself and improving your skills, you will be able to better serve your clients and colleagues.

+One of the most important aspects of programming is problem-solving.
+When faced with a challenging problem, take a step back, analyze the issue, break it down into smaller components, then implement a solution.
+Practice iterative development, where you iterate through multiple iterations of coding, testing, debugging, refactoring, until the problem is solved.
+Remember that code is not perfect upon completion; it is a work in progress.
+Be open to feedback and learn from your mistakes.
+ - 来自Assistant AI